richgumy/black_sensor/README.md

 <img src="/media/architecture.png" width="600">

 ## 1 - ERT PCB hardware
-All of the files to create the hardware are given as raw kicad files.
+The hardware driving the ERT sensor consist of either one custom ERT PCB or a MUX PCB used with an ESP32 development board and source measurement unit (SMU).
+All of the files to create the hardware are given as raw KiCad files.
 All of the component libraries may not exist so will need to made manually or imported.
+### 2.1 - ERT PCB
+This board is for ERT data collection limited to sensor domains which have lower resisitances throughout the entirety of its intended use.
+The adjacent electrode resistance must not exceeed approx. 5k$\Omega$.
-### Features:
+#### Features:
 - 5v USB power supply
 - Onboard USB-UART programming
 - Four 16:1 SPI MUXs